Search Knowledge Base by Keyword

 Skip Busy Agent (Default is unchecked) – When checked, agents who are on an occupied phone will be skipped as if the line were returning as busy.
 This means that call waiting or multi-line phones will not be presented with the call.
 In the various hunt-style ring strategies, the next agent will be attempted.

-Enable Call Pickup (Default is unchecked) – When checked, calls to the ring group can be picked up by any other extension using the directed call pickup feature using the group number which is **YYY where YYY is the ring group number.
+Enable Call Pickup (Default is unchecked) – When checked, calls to the ring group can be picked up by any extension (including extensions outside the ring group) using the group pickup short code **YYY where YYY is the ring group number.

 Confirm Calls (Default is unchecked) – Check this option if using external numbers and you want to avoid the external Voice Mail from picking up the call from the Ring Group.
 With this option the remote side must press “1” on their phone before the call is put through.
 Note that this feature only works with the “ringall” ring strategy.